 Tips For Serving Children Meat

-- Avoid Unprocessed Meats: Bacon, hot dogs, salami and other cured or smoked meat might all taste delicious, but avoid giving these to your little one as they’re high in saturated fat and salt, and may contain added chemicals and nitrates.
+- Avoid Unprocessed Meats: Bacon, hot dogs, salami and other cured or smoked meat (often found on pizzas) might all taste delicious, but avoid giving these to your little one as they’re high in saturated fat and salt, and may contain added chemicals and nitrates.

-- Ensure Meat Is Fully Cooked: Young children have a higher risk of catching food poisoning, so ensue meat is fully cooked, the juices run clear and never serve anything rare or medium-rare to a young child.
+- Ensure It Is Fully Cooked: Young children have a higher risk of catching food poisoning, so ensue whatever you serve is fully cooked, the juices run clear and never serve anything rare or medium-rare to a young child.

 - Puree or Cut Into Thin Small Pieces: Remember that you are introducing something new and relatively chewy to your baby, so don’t expect them to eat it unless it’s pureed or cut into easy to eat pieces.